dfederlein/k3s_project_base/README.md

 Playbook and vagrant file to deploy k3s in testing environments.

 ## How to use:
-If you are testing k3s locally on your laptop or desktop computer, you need only clone this repository and issue the following command:
+If you are testing k3s locally on your laptop or desktop computer, you need only clone this repository and issue the following command from inside the created directory:

 `vagrant up`